gsidhu/buzee-tauri/VISION&ROADMAP.md

 What sets Buzee apart is that it is privacy-first and prioritises desktop and offline usage.
 It is a desktop app (a software, as we used to call them) that runs and stores all data on your device.
 No data is sent to any server.

+It may seem that apps like Notion, Obsidian, Anytype or Capacities are similar to Buzee.
+But they are not.
+They are note-taking or personal knowledge management apps.
+They are not designed to be a search tool for all your data.
+You can't search your emails, your cloud storage, your browser history, or your media library from them.
+Plus, most of these apps are cloud-first.

+Most importantly, these apps position themselves as an all-in-one _replacement_ for your existing apps.
+Buzee is not a replacement, it is a companion.

 ### Why no AI or Collaboration features?
 Generative AI or AI-powered classification of unorganised data are hard problems when it comes to privacy, quality, and personalisation.
 It would be ideal if Buzee could –
 * Automatically classify and tag your data.
 For e.g. to create profiles of your projects or clients.